anoma/nspec/docs/architecture-2/engine-models.md

 Engines communicate via message passing.
 Each _message_ consists of a header and a body.
-The _header_ gives information about the sender and the intended destination, e.g., in the form of ɪᴅs or addresses.
+The _header_ gives information about the sender and the intended destination, e.g., in the form of IDs or addresses.
 The type of the _body_ almost always depends on the specific type of message.
 For each engine,
 we provide the following.